lesbuild/lesbuild/README.md

 - 👋 Hi, I’m @lesbuild Web Developer Software Engineer Full Stack Developer
-- 👀 I’m interested in being productive and coding in codewars plus buildi
+- 👀 I’m interested in being productive and coding in codewars create more fun projects
 - 🌱 I’m currently learning Javascript, React and Node
-- 💞️ I’m looking to collaborate on anyone who has a love of creative thinking
+- 💞️ I’m looking to collaborate with anyone who has a love of creative thinking
 - 📫 How to reach me ...

 <!---